michael-wall/restrict-access-saml-login/README.md

 ## Notes ##
 - This is a ‘proof of concept’ that is being provided ‘as is’ without any support coverage or warranty.
-- The implementation uses a custom OSGi module meaning it is compatible with Liferay DXP Self-Hosted and Liferay PaaS.
-It is not compatible with Liferay SaaS.
+- The implementation uses a custom OSGi module meaning it is compatible with Liferay DXP Self-Hosted and Liferay PaaS, but is not compatible with Liferay SaaS.
-- The implementation was tested locally using Liferay DXP 2025.Q1.0 LTS configured as SAML SP and Keycloak configured as SAML IdP.
+- The implementation was tested locally using Liferay DXP 2025.Q1.0 LTS configured as a SAML SP with Keycloak configured as a SAML IdP.
 - JDK 21 is expected for both compile time and runtime.
 - The module can be deployed to all nodes in the cluster, but ensure that restrict.access.login.event.enabled is not set to true on each node, otherwise privileged users will be prevented from logging to any of the cluster nodes with SAML SSO.